saraclohisey/lab_handbook/Lab_Handbook.md

 ### Roles

-#### Post-docs
+#### Post-docs/Research Fellows
 Post-docs have already earned their PhD, but have not yet started their own lab , or don't intend to.
-Post-docs are the most senior members of the lab after the PI.
+Post-docs/Research Fellows are the most senior members of the lab after the PI.
 Depending on their mission, they might be working on their own project related to the lab’s aims, or they might be leading a project that the PI secured funding for.
 They have experience working in other labs, and can bring their knowledge to our procedures and help us improve them.

 Roslin has a specific post-doc role called a 'Core Scentist'.
 While post-docs usually have specific projects/grants they work on, a core scientist will work on multiple projects as hours permit.

 There is a degree of independence to the role of post-doc and they are expected to lead projects under the guidance and supervision of the PI.

 #### Research Assistants/Lab Managers
 RAs are paid researchers carrying out designated, funded laboratory work.
 For most intents, RAs play similar, less independent, roles to post-docs and work on multiple projects, as hours permit.
 Often RAs are more concerned with the technical aspects of a project (they make everything work!!)

-#### PhD students
+#### PhD and MSc students
-The main priority of a PhD student is completing a coherent body of research for their thesis.
+The main priority of a post grad student is completing a coherent body of research for their thesis.
 All of the research they undertake for that project could end up being published on its own, but pieces could also be integrated into other lab projects.
 This is one reason cross-project continuity is important.
 PhD students will usually move on to a research job elsewhere once their education is complete.
 At that point, research they carried out that hasn’t been published yet may not be their top priority, and the PI and post-docs can be helpful in ensuring that unfinished strands of work continue to flourish.

 #### Undergraduate researchers (UGRs)
 Most UGRs are involved for less than a year, and therefore must be integrated into a larger project.
 UGRs learn basic research skills working in the lab, and if involved in a self-contained project (like a UG dissertation), they also take responsibility for interim communications about the work they carried out.
 Because their time in the lab is so limited, it is very important that UG research is well-documented so that the lab can efficiently carry it forward.